DidierOsindero/DidierOsindero/README.md

 # Didier Osindero || Junior Software Engineer

-Hi, I'm Didier, a full stack software engineer!
+Hi, I'm Didier, a full stack engineer!
 The projects on my profile are all a result of where my curiosity has taken me!
 Enjoy 🤾🏾‍♂️

 ## 🏗️ Featured projects
 <hr>